Foy Provincial Park: Ecology

 The 1986 management plan called for two nature reserve zones, one on the west side of the park's point to protect a "wave cut terrace that is the evidence of a glacial lake's existence."
 On the east side of the point, exposed clay made up the other reserve zone.

+While unauthorized use of off-road vehicles declined by the 2020s increased visitation by picnickers and families has increased stress on the local beach ecosystem.